 TESLA STORE: https://www.teslamotors.com/findus/location/store/rosspark

-Use my referral code for Free Unlimited Lifetime Supercharging on your new Tesla: http://ts.la/matt327
+Buying one?
+Use my referral link for Free Supercharging: http://ts.la/matt327

 Local owners/enthusiasts are encouraged to join our CLUB page: https://www.facebook.com/groups/TeslaPittsburgh/